AugustoTI/template-next-ts/README.md

-# ✨ Template start for Nextjs 13 with Typescript ✨
+# ✨ Template start for NextJS 14 with Typescript ✨

 Embedded technology list: